-Chaplaincy is a dynamic presence at the Cork Institute of Technology recognising and responding to the pastoral and spiritual needs of students and staff.
+Chaplaincy is a dynamic presence at MTU recognising and responding to the pastoral and spiritual needs of students and staff.
 An "Open Door" policy exists to enable students to feel welcome and to seek support, especially in times of distress, illness and bereavement.
-Chaplaincy/Student Support team work in close co-operation with the student support services in the college campus.
+Chaplaincy/Student Support team work in close co-operation with the student support services in the university campus.

 The Chaplaincy offices are located in the Bishopstown Campus on D-Corridor (D151) and on the 1st Floor Student Centre, Balcony Corridor and are open daily from 8.30am-5.00pm.
 You can be assured that if you are experiencing stress or pressure of any nature during your time at college that we are here for you.
 Issues of concern can be discussed in complete confidence.